17 Artificial Plant Trends You Need to Know for 2022

 - Mixing and matching plant shapes, sizes, and pot colours: variety really is the spice of life!
 If your room has a colour palette with a few distinct tones in it, you can match these pots with those colours.
 The repeating of certain colours can help draw the eye to your plants and create a notable theme in each room.

 - Blurring the lines between indoors and outdoors: If you’re lucky enough to have a garden, you’ve likely felt grateful for it over the last year or so!
 And if you haven’t already, you might be tempted to connect the inside of your home to the outside through design techniques.
 Your home doesn’t stop with the outside walls, and your garden can feel like an extension of your home if you decorate it right!
-Set up a hanging planter so that you can see it from your window, add lighting to your patio or conservatory, and invest in some outdoor cushions and throws for extra cosiness.
-Before you know it, you’ll be so eager to get out into the garden that you’ll be planning family dinners and barbecues with the neighbours months in advance!
+Set up a hanging planter so that you can see it from your window, add lighting to your patio or conservatory, and invest in some outdoor cushions and throws for extra coziness.
+Before you know it, you’ll be so eager to get out into the garden that you’ll be planning family dinners and barbecues with the neighbors months in advance!

 Since Christmas is approaching, why not add some artificial plants to this year’s wish list?
 (Or if that’s past, why not treat yourself to give that new-year new-start feel?)
 Even if you enjoy looking after one or two real plants, there’s no reason you can’t combine the two and have an abundance of real and artificial foliage in your home!
 Click here to start shopping.